LeoJhonSong/Fingertip-Drawboard/README.md

 - there are some lines should be modified if you want to use it

-- if you run it know it will show you the porduce process
+- It will show you the porducing process when you run it.